confluentinc/examples/clients/cloud/java/README.md

 # Example 2: With Fully-managed Confluent Schema Registry

 This example is similar to the previous example, except the value is formatted as Avro and integrates with the fully-managed Confluent Schema Registry in Confluent Cloud.
+Check availability of Confluent Schema Registry in Confluent Cloud at https://www.confluent.io/confluent-cloud/ You may also run Confluent Schema Registry locally and connect to that instead (requires code modification).

 1. Create your API key and secret to Confluent Schema Registry in Confluent Cloud.

-2. Add the necessary lines to your local Confluent Cloud configuration file.
+2. Add the required configuration to your local Confluent Cloud configuration file.
 You should use the actual values for <SR API KEY>, <SR API SECRET>, and <SR ENDPOINT>.

         ```shell
         $ cat $HOME/.ccloud/config